Inspiration What Does the Color Yellow Mean Within Art

 Maslenitsa’s final day (which usually falls on a Sunday) is dedicated to forgiveness.
 It is a day when people ask for the forgiveness of others, and forgive those who have wronged them as well.
 They end it with a light heart before a final round of festivities – full of dancing bears, fireworks, and delicious food to top it all off!

 Coming from the Persian word that means “new day”, Nowruz falls on the first day of the first month of the Iranian calendar.
 It has been celebrated for over 3,000 years, originating from Iranian and Zoroastrian roots.
-This occasion marks the beginning of spring and the vernal equinox; and the return of the spring was seen to have great spiritual significance, symbolising the triumph of good over evil and joy over sorrow.
+This occasion marks the beginning of spring and the vernal equinox; and the return of the spring was seen to have great spiritual significance, symbolizing the triumph of good over evil and joy over sorrow.

 The moment the Sun crosses the celestial equator and equalizes night and day is calculated exactly every year, and families gather together to observe the rituals.
 Yet, above all these celebrations – Nowruz celebrates the possibility of a new life.